 - Age

 - Ancestry

 - Color

 - Ethnicity

 - Ethnic group identification

-- Gender, including a person's gender identity and gender expression,

-- which is a person's gender-related appearance and behavior whether or not stereotypically associated with a person's assigned sex at birth
+- Gender, including a person's gender identity and gender expression, which is a person's gender-related appearance and behavior whether or not stereotypically associated with a person's assigned sex at birth

 - Genetic information

 - Immigration status

 - Lack of English skills

 - Marital, family, or parental status

 - Nationality or national origin

 - Physical or mental disability

-- Race

-- Religion or religious creed, including agnosticism, atheism, and all aspects of religious belief, observance, and practice

-- Sex, including discrimination against a student based on pregnancy, childbirth, false pregnancy, termination of

-- pregnancy or recovery from pregnancy or childbirth-related conditions, or denial of lactation accommodations for lactating students - Sexual orientation, including heterosexuality, homosexuality, and bisexuality
+- Race - Religion or religious creed, including agnosticism, atheism, and all aspects of religious belief, observance, and practice - Sex, including discrimination against a student based on pregnancy, childbirth, false pregnancy, termination of pregnancy or recovery from pregnancy or childbirth-related conditions, or denial of lactation accommodations for lactating students - Sexual orientation, including heterosexuality, homosexuality, and bisexuality

 Harassment, intimidation, or bullying based upon a person's association with a person or group with one or more of these actual or perceived characteristics is also prohibited.
+The District's policy of nondiscrimination applies to all acts related to school activity or school attendance occurring within a school under the jurisdiction of the District, and to all acts of the Governing Board and the Superintendent in enacting policies and procedures that govern the District.
 Any questions or concerns about noncompliance can be directed to District Title IX Coordinator, (559) 793-2445.
 See Appendix for the District's policy on Nondiscrimination/Harassment.
+(BP 5145.3)

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act prohibit discrimination against qualified disabilities individuals in federally financed education programs or activities.
-The District does not discrimination in admission or access to its programs or activities.
-In the event of a complaint regarding discrimination based upon an actual or perceived mental or physical disability, please contact the District's Title IX Coordinator, (559) 793-2445-.
+The District does not discriminate in admission or access to its programs or activities.
+In the event of a complaint regarding discrimination based upon an actual or perceived mental or physical disability, please contact the District's Title IX Coordinator, (559) 793-2445.

-Sexual Harassment Policy (Ed.
+Sexual Harassment Policy and Title IX Sexual Harassment Complaint Procedures (Ed.
 Code § 231.5, 48980; 5 C.C.R. § 4917)

-See Appendix for the District's policy on sexual harassment.
+See Appendix for the District's policy on sexual harassment and Title IX Sexual Harassment Complaint Procedures.